Skip to main content

 Update BEIDOU almanac

-Several satellites may be requested at a time, The data part is a list of satellite identifiers defined as follow:
+Several SVs almanacs may be requested at a time.
+The data part is a list of SV identifiers defined as follow:

 1 Byte1 Byte...